Michael E. Addis

 Dr. Addis's research focuses on the role of socio-cultural constructions of masculinity in different men's experience of, expression of, and response to problems in living.
-His current work, funded by the National Institute of Mental Health, focuses on understanding psychosocial barriers to men's use of mental health services.
-Dr. Addis is also involved in collaborative research with students on masculinity and depression, men's self- disclosure, the way adolescent boys cope with soft emotions, and a variety of other projects.
+His current work focuses on the processes by which men render emotional pain visible or invisible through language and dialogue.
+Dr. Addis is also involved in collaborative research with students on masculinity and depression, men's self- disclosure, the policing of masculinity in adolescent males, and the help-seeking patterns of returning veterans.
 In addition to the above work, Dr. Addis has a longstanding interest in the relationships between research and clinical practice, and the dissemination of research-based psychosocial interventions.
 More about Dr. Addis and his research.

-Dr. Arnett's main scholarly interests include media uses in adolescence, the psychology of globalization, responses to cigarette advertising, and anything involving "emerging adults" (ages 18-29).
+Dr. Arnett's main scholarly interests involve "emerging adults" (ages 18-29).
 He is the author of numerous articles on emerging adulthood and of the textbook Adolescence and Emerging Adulthood: A Cultural Approach (2007, Prentice Hall).
 His book Emerging Adulthood: The Winding Road from the Late Teens Through the Twenties, was published in 2004 by Oxford University Press.
 He has also edited a book on emerging adulthood, Emerging Adults in America: Coming of Age in the 21st Century, published in 2006 by APA Books.
-He is the editor of Journal of Adolescent Research and of two encyclopedias, the International Encyclopedia of Adolescence (2007, Routledge, 4 volumes) and the Encyclopedia of Children, Adolescents, and the Media (2007, Sage Publications, 2 volumes).
-More information on Dr. Arnett and his research can be found at www.jeffreyarnett.com.
+Dr. Arnett directs the Clark University Polls of Emerging Adults (www.clarku.edu/clark-poll-emerging-adults).

 Dr. Bamberg's research is in the area of Discourse and Identity with an emphasis on how Narratives (particularly Small-Stories) are embedded in conversations and employed as general sense-making and identity-building strategies.
 His current research projects are in the areas of adolescent and gendered identities in 10- to 15-year-old males.
 Another, closely related issue is the role of emotions, values and morality in how people construct their selfhood and identity.
 He is the editor of the Journal Narrative Inquiry; his recent book publications: Selves and Identities in Narrative @ Discourse (Benjamins, 2007); Discourse @ Identity (Cambridge UP, 2006); Narrative--State of the Art (Benjamins, 2007) More about Dr. Bamberg and his research.